Select a Category

 Sarah Cunningham, a teacher from Coombe Dean School, said: “The students found the tour of the site very informative and worthwhile.
 Getting to see the facilities available to them gave a lot more scope for careers within the construction industry and what the College has to offer.”

 Jo Williams, Youth Liaison Officer at the College added, “We hope that inviting the young people in to experience what a construction site looks like and offering them the chance to ask questions to industry professionals, was valuable to them.
 The College works with a lot of employers in the City and it was great to collaborate with Kier to offer the students this insight into the careers available to them.”

 With STEM a local and national priority for addressing current and future skills shortages, the College’s new Centre will focus on the City’s priority sectors relating to STEM, to provide growth and investment in skills development, connectivity and innovation.
 This will include support for job creation, particularly in high-growth sectors, to drive productivity and promote enterprise.

-For those interested in a career in construction, or any of the full or part-time study options available, the College is holding a Course Information Drop-in on Wednesday 8 March, 4.30pm to 6.30pm.
-Please visit cityplym.ac.uk/events or call 01752 305300 for more information.
+For those interested in a career in construction, or any of the full or part-time study options available, the College is hosting an Open Day on Saturday 29 April, 10.00am to 1.00pm, at Kings Road.
+To find out more, please visit our events page or call 01752 305300.